-In this discussion section, we would like to highlight the broader implications and potential integration of our proposed LLM-SQL-Solver.
-During the SQL rewrite phase of the query optimization engine, the input SQL query is transformed into a new SQL query that can be optimized more easily.
-The key challenge in query rewriting is to determine if the input query and the rewritten query are indeed semantic equivalent.
-The LLM-SQL-Solver can be directly used as a tool, during the rewriting phase, to check semantic equivalence and ensure bugs (e.g., COUNT bug~\cite{ganski1987optimization}) do not occur in the data system.
-Furthermore, the integration of the LLM-SQL-Solver as a text-to-SQL evaluation metrics using the relaxed equivalence notion could improve the overall quality of user experience and enable more human-like capabilities.

-Concurrent with our research, the chain-of-table approach~\cite{wang2024chain} independently explores a similar concept, allowing LLMs to form a reasoning path through table modifications to improve question answering from tabular data, akin to our \textit{Miniature \& Mull} prompt.
+In this section, we would like to highlight the broader implications and potential integration of our proposed LLM-SQL-Solver.
+Moreover, Concurrent with our research, the chain-of-table approach~\cite{wang2024chain} independently explores a similar concept, allowing LLMs to form a reasoning path through table modifications to improve question answering from tabular data, akin to our \textit{Miniature \& Mull} prompt.
 However, while our technique focuses on determining query semantic equivalence through table creation and modification, their goal is to deepen the understanding of the tabular data itself.